Medications That Can Increase the Risk of Dementia: Anticholinergics

 That’s because these drugs can increase the risk of developing dementia in the future.

-A study of adults aged 65+ found that those who took an anticholinergic drug for three or more years (or in high doses for shorter time) had a 54% higher dementia risk.
+A study of adults aged 65+ found that those who took an anticholinergic drug for three or more years (or in high doses for a shorter time) had a 54% higher dementia risk.

 To help you understand which prescription and over-the-counter drugs have anticholinergic effects, we found a helpful list that specifies the drugs with “definite” vs. “possible” anticholinergic activity.